-WORK APPAREL AND PERSONAL HYGIENE
+WORK APPAREL

 An employee's personal appearance is very important because it reflects the image of the university.

-Employees are expected to present themselves in a professional manner whenever representing the university, whether at a campus location or elsewhere.
-Accordingly, all employees are expected to be neat and well groomed, exercising appropriate judgement in their choices of clothing, hairstyle, make-up, and accessories.
-Dress should generally be clean, modest, professional, business attire and consistent with work requirements.
+Therefore, all employees are expected to be well groomed and conservative in their clothing, hairstyle, make-up and accessories.
+Dress should be modest, conservative business attire and consistent with work requirements.

-An employee's dress should be appropriate to the job performed, including considerations related to workplace safety, and individual departments have the ability to establish standards based upon the work performed.
-An employee should wear clothing that conforms to the expectations for their department.
+An employee's dress should be appropriate to the job performed, and individual departments have the ability to establish standards based upon the work performed.

-Examples of departments with specific requirements for uniforms and protective wear are Facilities Management and Campus Safety.
+Examples of departments with specific requirements for uniforms and protective wear are University Services, Dining Services and Campus Safety.